-After launching the app and plugin your iPhone in via the Lightning cable, coconutBattery will provide useful details about the battery of your device, such as its full charge capacity, its design capacity, cycle count, and more.
+After launching the app and plugging in your iPhone via the Lightning cable, coconutBattery will provide useful details about the battery of your device, such as its full charge capacity, design capacity, cycle count, and more.

 Although I find this tool very useful, it does have its limits.
 It appears that this app will only give you accurate information until you restore your device.
 In the case of my iPhone X, which was never restored, the information provided seems accurate.
-However, I also tried coconutBattery on an iPhone 5s and an iPhone 6s which were recently restored, and noticed that the full charge capacity and cycle counts were way off, suggesting that the restore process sort of reset the data coconutBattery can access.
+However, I also tried coconutBattery on two older iPhones, which were recently restored, and noticed that the full charge capacity and cycle counts were way off, suggesting that the restore process sort of reset the data coconutBattery can access.

 Still, it seems that for a device that was never restored, that data is fairly accurate and paints a good picture of the health of your iPhone.

 The best way to have a complete and accurate status report of your battery is to contact Apple and have them run a diagnostic directly on your device.
 You can do so by making an appointment at an Apple Store or by getting in touch with Apple’s online Support.